 - Connect your GeForce Now to a third-party gaming library, such as Steam or GOG, where you have an account, and fill in your credentials for that account to connect to the library.

 - Choose the game you want to play from the game library (Cyberpunk 2077 in the current case) and start it.
 The game will load shortly after and you can then begin playing.

-- GeForce Now supports over 1000 popular game titles and has a big number of pre-installed games on its gaming servers.
+- GeForce Now supports over 1000 popular game titles and has many pre-installed games on its gaming servers.
 However, not all of those over 1000 games are pre-installed so if you want to play a game that isn’t already installed on the GeForce server that you are using, you will have to wait a couple of minutes for the game to be installed before you can start playing.

 How to download Cyberpunk 2077 on Mac

 To download Cyberpunk 2077 on Mac and be able to play it, your only two options are to install or to emulate Windows on your Mac.
 You can use Boot Camp or Parallels to install/emulate Windows and download Cyberpunk 2077 on your Mac.

 - Go to Microsoft and download a Windows 10 ISO file.